 Sail Away, Sail Away, Sail Away

-Just don’t set sail without packing a picnic from Leeward Market, a local favorite nestled in the heart of Eastport.
+Just don’t set sail without packing a picnic from Leeward Market, an unassuming favorite nestled in the heart of Eastport.
 The staff is warm and welcoming, the ingredients are local, and the sandwiches simple and delicious (601 Second Street).

 A Few Notes